anandaworldwide/ananda-library-chatbot/README.md

 project's chat backend (deployed on Vercel or locally for development).

 For detailed installation instructions, features, and development setup, please refer to the [plugin's README file](wordpress/plugins/ananda-ai-chatbot/README.md).

-## Open Source Credits

-The frontend of this repo is forked from [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)